Watts-Energy/Watts.Shared.Functions.DependencyInjection/README.md

 Basic dependency injection for Azure functions V2

 ## About
 This is basic dependency injection library we are using in our projects for Azure Functions V2.
+Available as [nuget](https://www.nuget.org/packages/Watts.Shared.Functions.DependencyInjection)

 # Usage
 First of all you have to declare ```Startup``` class for your azure function